Renu-Alias/DormShare/README.md

 # DormShare
-> A hyper-local, peer-to-peer micro-leasing marketplace, designed exclusively for college campuses.
-Campus micro-leasing platform — students borrow, rent, and lend campus essentials.
+> A hyper-local, peer-to-peer micro-leasing marketplace, designed exclusively for college campuses where students borrow, rent and lend campus essentials.

 ## Features